euhfs/flutter_template/README.md

      }
      ```
      # Important:
-     The key password and sensitive won't be commited to github if you want to since it's in `.gitignore`, but
-     I still recommend you to check `.gitignore` to make sure everything is right.
+     The keystore password and sensitive won't be commited to github if you want to since it's in `.gitignore`,      but I still recommend you to check `.gitignore` to make sure everything is right.

  ---